yu1iaw/react-snippets-extension/README.md

 ## Before we start 🟠

-As the saying goes, *"God helps those who help themselves"*.
-So I accumulated my efforts and did it.
-And now you, my colleague, as well as me, have enough fingers and toes to count all snippets I've created.
-In addition snippets' prefix is easy to remember and find the right keys on your keyboard.
-Add this awesome set, enjoy and boost your productivity.⚡
+You can remember and find the right keys for these snippets on your keyboard with ease.
+Add this awesome set to boost your productivity.⚡

 > **Note**: kebab-case, snake_case, camelCase are formatted in PascalCase. <br />
 E.g. primary-btn.jsx + `asfr` turns into `export default function PrimaryBtn() {}` etc.